 $227,514,205

-Meryl Streep, portraying Karen, even confronted a real lion on set when her stunt double hesitated, making the film's lion encounter scenes all the more remarkable.
+Meryl Streep, who plays Karen, displayed incredible bravery by acting opposite a real lion when her stunt double refused—a fact that makes the film’s lion encounters even more captivating.

 AdventureComedyThriller